cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 “Shut the fuck up Tony and watch your corner.
 We can deal with a bluebottle probing us, we can’t if it’s right on our ass.”

-I remembered passing the dugout the first time and thanking my luck we weren’t on a clearing mission.
+I remembered passing the dugout the first time and thanking my stars we weren’t on a clearing mission.
 Funny how that works.
 Serge had me send the observer into the first room and clear it, but that didn’t mean anything.
 The first few rooms were always just welcoming parlours.
 When we flooded in, it all looked a little too clean.
 Piss bottles and MRE wrappers and bloody bandages and all other kinds of crap, but a path through it that looked like it had yet to be shaken loose by shelling.
 No bodies either.

 That was enough for us to stack up butt-to-nuts and hug the wall, slinking through to the next chamber after the observer had taken a look.
 I didn’t have time to do a proper clear, and I couldn’t leave another observer at the entrance to make sure we weren’t wrapped on.
 We had no choice but to plunge deeper, deep enough to avoid the bluebottle’s detection, and hope that I didn’t miss some creep taking a nap underneath a thermal blanket.